Bay State Remodeling

 Title 5 septic upgrades (if applicable)

 For properties on private septic — common in Dover, Sherborn, Lincoln, Weston, and parts of Wellesley, Needham, and Lexington — Title 5 (310 CMR 15.000) is a critical cost driver.
 Adding a bedroom (in either an addition or an ADU) increases the property's total approved bedroom count, and if the existing system cannot handle the additional capacity, it must be upgraded before a building permit will be issued.
-Septic upgrades typically run $15,000 to $40,000+, and on constrained lots may not be physically possible.
+Septic upgrades can be a significant cost driver, and on constrained lots may not be physically possible.
 Properties on municipal sewer are generally unaffected.

 The Proposal